aurHin/acetylation_conservation/README.md

 *peak_OL_CNS.sh*

-* takes macs2peak file and creat a subset file with only peaks that OL with CNS.
+* takes macs2peak file and creates a subset file with only peaks that OL with CNS.
 1bp overlap is sufficient to qualify the whole peak as CNSoverlap.
+Then, all bp of the OL peak will count in CS_OL, not only the bp that actually OL (because I need a binary system, otherwise it gets too complicated).
 * passes .bed and CS.bed as argumenta in *AddConservationColumnTomacs2.R*.
 * returns a bed with an additional column which contains "noCSoverlap" or "CSoverlap" for each peak.